 Section 8(5) of the Wwft requires institutions to use enhanced customer due diligence for politically exposed persons.
-The term politically-exposed person (PEP) refers to a person who occupies or has occupied a "prominent public function"50.
-The prominent public functions in question are described in Section 2 of the Wwft Implementation Decree 2018.
-The rules on PEPs also apply to direct family members and close associates of a PEP.
+The term politically-exposed person (PEP) refers to a person who occupies or has occupied a "prominent public function".60 Under Section 9a of the Wwft the prominent public functions in question are described in Section 2 of the Wwft Implementation Decree 2018.61 The rules on PEPs also apply to direct family members and close associates of a PEP.
 The Implementation Decree states the functions of the persons so designated.
 The description of these functions is not exhaustive.
 The institution must consider the person to be a PEP as long as is necessary.
 If a PEP ceases to qualify as such, the enhanced customer due diligence must continue for at least a further 12 months.
 This period is extended as long as necessary until the person no longer represents a heightened risk.